Princeton Symphony Orchestra

 The Princeton Symphony Orchestra (locally known as the PSO) is a professional U.S. orchestra based in Princeton, New Jersey.
 Rossen Milanov has been music director since 2009, leading the orchestra in critically acclaimed performances.
-All orchestra concerts take place at the 900-seat Richardson Auditorium Richardsonian Romanesque, a historic concert hall located on the campus of Princeton University.
+All orchestra concerts take place at the 900-seat Richardson Auditorium, a historic concert hall located on the campus of Princeton University.

 History

 The Princeton Symphony Orchestra was founded in 1980 by Portia Sonnenfeld (at the time also the director of the orchestra program at Princeton High School) and was originally a chamber ensemble known as the Little Orchestra of New Jersey.
 Sonnenfeld's vision was supported by a dedicated board of trustees, including composer and philanthropist Edward T. Cone.

 After Sonnenfeld's death in 1986, Mark Laycock was appointed music director.
 During Laycock's 22-year tenure, the ensemble grew into a fully professional symphony orchestra and saw significant artistic growth.
 In 2009, after an extensive two-year search, the PSO appointed high-profile conductor Rossen Milanov as its third music director.
 Today, the orchestra attracts large and diverse audiences from New Jersey, New York, and Pennsylvania.